Composer integration

 }

-Including this lines, Composer will execute the CaptainHook install command every time composer install or update is executed.
+Including these lines, Composer will execute the CaptainHook install command every time composer install or update is executed.